Zion National Park, Utah

 Amazingly the dry suit, which I admittedly was very skeptical of earlier, did keep the water out of my clothes.
 My poor shoes and socks weren’t so lucky though.

 The funny thing about canyoning is that half of the fun is the rappelling.
 Well, funny to me anyway.
-As a climber, I always see rappelling as a way to get off the mountain quickly – as one of the last obstacles to warm fire and dinner at the end of a long day.
+As a climber, I always see rappelling as a way to get off the mountain – as the last obstacle to warm fire and dinner at the end of a long day.
 Most climbers know the stat: accidents happen while rappelling.

 It took a mental ‘switch’ to actually start enjoying all the 7 rappels that we ended up doing.
 Part of it is knowing that it was going to be somebody else’s problem if the ropes get stuck.